Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 building complex systems using binary logic and new types of components.

 Several configuration settings give the server's owner control of wiring limits and capabilities.
-This also includes a mighty configuration mechanism of Statues and their performed actions when powered.
+This also includes a mighty configuration mechanism of statues and their performed actions when powered.

 NOTE: Before installing and configuring the plugin, read the "Known Problems"